 This acclaimed late '90s anime series is one of the best the genre has ever produced.
 Set in a future in which the Earth has largely been made uninhabitable, Cowboy Bebop followed bounty hunters as they tracked down criminals on the rocky planets and moons where humanity has made its home.
 Critics positively raved about the way the series deftly approached the story, and the characters who populate it, with some calling it the sweet spot at the nexus of John Wayne, Elmore Leonard and Philip K. Dick.
 Doesn’t that sound like something you positively have to see?

-The cult hit British sci-fi series reclaimed its throne with a modern day revival, casting stellar actors such as David Tennant, Matt Smith, and Peter Capaldi in the role of the time-traveling Doctor.
+The cult hit British sci-fi series reclaimed its throne with a modern day revival, casting stellar actors such as David Tennant, Matt Smith, Peter Capaldi, and Jodie Whittaker in the role of the time-traveling Doctor.
 The show’s wide-open premise — a rogue alien, usually accompanied by a young woman, traveling anywhere in time and space — has made for some fantastic episodes over the years.
 From space-set horror, to mind-bending one-offs, and historical stories that weave into real-life figures, Doctor Who has it all.

 This story of an astronaut who gets sucked through a wormhole and dropped in the middle of a wild, alien world is one of the best sci-fi shows you quite possibly didn’t watch.
 Over the course of its run, Farscape built a rich and fascinating world, creating some of the most memorable villains to ever grace the small screen (Scorpius, anyone?).
 It also explored the concept of home and family, as Crichton finds his true calling and the love of his life billions of miles away from Earth.